-Click the Save and Deploy button.
+Click the Deploy button.
 Test your new firewall rule by trying to directly access any PHP file in the /wp-content/ folder.
 For example, if you have the WP Super Cache plugin installed, try accessing https://<my-web-site.com>/wp-content/plugins/wp-super-cache/wp-cache.php and you should get an Access Denied response from CloudFlare.

 Note: Properly designed themes and plugins should never require direct access to PHP files in the /wp-content/ folder.
 If your theme or one of your plugins stops working after adding this firewall rule, be sure to complain to the maker of that theme or plugin.
 Better yet, uninstall it, because the developer can not be trusted if they made such a basic design mistake.

 Under the inputs for the Firewall Rule form you will notice the Expression Preview text box.
 This provides an easy way to copy and share Firewall Rules.
 Click the Edit Expression link to switch into the Expression Editor mode.